Think of tagged prequal links like color-coding your marketing efforts – it allows you to see which tactics work best.

-If you are already familiar with marketing attribution tools, feel free to use a URL building tool, such as Google’s URL builder, to help create your links.
+If you are already familiar with marketing attribution tools, feel free to use a UTM building tool, such as Google’s UTM builder, to help create your links.
 Otherwise, follow the steps below to learn how to create your own unique trackable links.

 Begin with your original prequalification link.
-You can find this in the Merchant Portal → Account Settings → Merchant information → Prequal Link.
-Here's an example:
+You can find this in the Merchant Portal → Account Settings → Merchant Information → Prequal Link.

 To track the location of the link, you can add a "source" parameter at the end of your link.
 Use the following format: